gabrielagarciam/soy-cuidador-front/README.md

 ```

 ## 💡 Purpose
-This blog was born from a deeply personal place.
+This blog was born from a deeply personal story.
 Being a caregiver is a profound and often invisible role.
-Through this project, I want to share what I’ve lived and learned — hoping to accompany other caregivers on their journey and remind them that they are not alone.
+Through this project, the aim is to share real experiences and reflections — offering support to other caregivers and reminding them that they are not alone.

 ## 🤍 License
 This project is for personal use and learning purposes.
 Feel free to explore it, get inspired, or adapt it with respect.